Alekseev (singer): Early life

-Alekseev was born on 18 May 1993 in Ukraine's capital of Kyiv from a mixed Ukrainian-Russian family, with a root in Belarus too.
+Alekseev was born on 18 May 1993 in Ukraine's capital of Kyiv from a mixed Ukrainian-Russian family, additionally being of Belarusian descent.
 Prior to his birth, his biological father left the family as he didn't want to become a parent and later moved to Israel.
 Alekseev remains estranged from him, but has spoken of his willingness to meet him.

 When he was one and a half years old, Alekseev and his mother moved to her family in Chita, Russia, where they stayed for two years.
 Then, they returned to Kyiv, where Alekseev went to live in a small multiple household flat in the Livoberezhnyi Masyv.
 He enrolled in the local music school, where he, in 2005, tried to represent Ukraine in the Junior Eurovision Song Contest with a self-written song.

 As a child, Alekseev spent several summers in Mula, Spain, where he lived with a Spanish foster family.
 At one stage, he lived there up to eight months a year.
 In 2018, during a pre-party for Eurovision, he met the family again for the first time in over a decade.

 At the age of 12, Alekseev became very interested in music and singing and was taught by Konstantin Pona.
 He later started his own band called "Mova".
 He later graduated from the Kyiv National University of Trade and Economics with a degree in marketing.

 Since 2018, he has been dating Ukrainian-Russian singer Ulyana Sinetskaya.